ibm-cloud-docs/openshift/openshift_cluster_scaling.md

         oc --namespace=kube-system set image deployments/tiller-deploy tiller=gcr.io/kubernetes-helm/tiller@sha256:cab750b402d24dd7b24756858c31eae6a007cd0ee91ea802b3891e2e940d214d
         ```
         {: pre}

+        If you Tiller pod errors with an `Error: ImagePullBackOff` event, make sure that your cluster can pull images on the public network, and try again.
+        {: tip}

 4. Add and update the Helm repo where the cluster autoscaler Helm chart is.
     ```
     helm repo add iks-charts https://icr.io/helm/iks-charts